- Who Can Submit?

 General Submission Rules

 Submissions to the journal are invited annually.
+Submissions should be limited to 5,000 words (not including abstract or references).
+The abstract should be limited to 150–200 words.
+Please see details below regarding copyright and fair use of images.
 Please submit them using the "submit article" link on this site.
 Alternatively, submissions may be sent as Word documents to Rachelemail@example.com.
 All submitted essays are read and evaluated by expert readers who have been part of the Marilyn Zurmuehlen Working Papers in the past.
 A decision about publication is generally made within two months of submission.

 By submitting material to Marilyn Zurmuehlen Working Papers in Art Education, the author is warranting that the material has not been previously published, is not currently under review at another journal, and that the material will not be submitted to another journal until the completion of the editorial decision process at Marilyn Zurmuehlen Working Papers in Art Education.
 Please note: "publication" in a working-paper series or an institutional or disciplinary repository does not constitute prior publication.
 Questions about the submission terms can be addressed by contacting the editors.